martindbp/martindbp.github.io/posts/algernon-work-log.md

 Gave all Chinese models a "Zh" prefix and renamed "mandarin" to "zh", just to have a shorter namespace.

-Thinking about how to calculate difficulty for crawled websites where the word source is just a list of words rather than the whole transcript.
+Thinking about how to calculate difficulty for indexed websites where the word source is just a list of words rather than the whole transcript.
 The problem is that only the difficulty words are usually listed.

 When I tried calculating the difficulty for ChinesePod podcasts, the interesting thing was that I can see on the titles, which include the difficulty level, whether the calculated difficulty sorts the podcasts in the same order.
 Turns out just sorting it based on audio duration, or the sum of all the sentence difficulties (which in turn are the sum of the word difficulties) worked best.
 Using the average sentence difficulty did not work very well.
 Will have to investigate further why this is.
 It could be that words are put in a higher level than they should be.

 ### Bugs
 Fixed sources not working for external media.

 Saw that many external media podcasts didn't have a duration.
-Seems like I filtered on file ending with .mp3, but some urls had a query string attached, so fixed this and rerun the crawling of all sites to make sure I get the duration.
+Seems like I filtered on file ending with .mp3, but some urls had a query string attached, so fixed this and rerun the indexing of all sites to make sure I get the duration.

 ### Database
 Contemplating adding the media URL to the database for external media.
 While it should be legal to link to publically available resources on the web, I also don't want to hurt the businesses by reducing their ad revenue or exposure by the visit a user would have brought.
 One mitigation might be to require the user to visit the site before showing the link to the media.